Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 `-f <folder>` or `--folder <folder>` - temporarily sets current mods folder
 `-g <game_number>` or `--game <game_number>` - temporarily sets which game should the mods be built/uploaded for
-`--reset` - resets config.json before executing the command
+`--reset` - resets .vmbrc before executing the command

 Run without command to see a list of commands with parameters.